Guide to Norwegian Cruise Line Ships By Age (2024)

 Bermuda Cruise Planning Guide

-You will still find plenty of NCL’s staple specialty dining venues too, like Cagney’s Steakhouse, the French Le Bistro, the Italian La Cucina, and the hibachi style Teppanyaki.
+You will still find plenty of Norwegian Cruise Line’s staple specialty dining venues too, like Cagney’s Steakhouse, the French Le Bistro, the Italian La Cucina, and the hibachi style Teppanyaki.

-Of course, there is also the complimentary main dining rooms, the popular O’Sheehan’s Pub, and the Garden Cafe buffet.
+Of course, there is also the complimentary main dining rooms, the popular O’Sheehan’s Bar & Grill, and the Garden Cafe buffet.
 The Jewel Class also offers a complimentary Asian restaurant.

 Related Post: Guide to Norwegian Cruise Line Drink Packages